SAMMISolutions/docs/doc_posts/_getting-started/introduction.md

 ### How is it used?

-With SAMMI Core (the main component of SAMMI), you create "buttons" which contain instructions known as "commands" for the program to execute via a super easy drag-and-drop block based programming system.
-Buttons can be customized with colors, graphics, and more, which are then placed freely in a "Deck", which houses multiple buttons.
+With SAMMI Core (the main component of SAMMI), you create `Buttons` which contain instructions known as `Commands` for the program to execute via a super easy drag-and-drop block based programming system.
+Buttons can be customized with colors, graphics, and more, which are then placed freely in a `Deck`, which houses multiple buttons.

 Buttons can then be ran **manually** using hotkeys, and pressed through what is known as a Deck App which loads a Deck into an application on your mobile device, web browser, and even [smart fridge...?](https://x.com/sammisolutions/status/1650203870545563657)